Payne–Aldrich Tariff Act: Political reaction

-Taft hoped that the act would stimulate the economic and enhance his political standing.
+Taft hoped that the act would stimulate the economy and enhance his political standing.
 He praised the provision empowering the president to raise rates on countries which discriminated against American products and the provision for free trade with the Philippines.
 Taft embarked on a speaking tour in September 1909, speaking across the country in support of the Payne–Aldrich Act, visiting Boston, Chicago, Milwaukee, and other cities.
 At Winona, Minnesota, Taft said it was "the best tariff bill the Republican Party ever passed."

 It immediately frustrated proponents of tariffs reform.
 In particular, the increased duty on print paper led the publishing industry to viciously criticize Taft, further tarnishing his image, and the Congress.
 Some critics charged that Taft should have more actively pressed Congress for reductions.
 The reaction further divided the progressive, insurgent faction of the Republican Party from its "Old Guard."
 This split led to the party's losses in the 1910 elections and a challenge against Taft by his predecessor, Theodore Roosevelt, in the 1912 presidential primaries.
 After Taft won the nomination at the 1912 Republican National Convention, Roosevelt contested the general election on an independent ticket and split the Republican vote, resulting in the election of Woodrow Wilson, the Democratic nominee.
 During the next Congress, Wilson signed the Revenue Act of 1913, lowering tariff rates across the board and introducing the first federal income tax.
 Thereafter, the United States government relied on income taxes for an increasing proportion of revenues.